Delta keys into FG plan to end open defecation by 2025

 “However, in an attempt to ameliorate the situation, the Federal Government has developed a National Road map to eradicate open defecation by 2025 and has been adopted by the National Council on Water Resources as a tool to stop open defecation as the various states are required to domesticate it”.

-The representative of CNC, Offiono Susan, expressed hope that the local government desk officers would take back what the have learnt and implement same in their communities, describing them as the CNC front Ambassadors being the ones that have contacts directly with the communities.
+The representative of CNC, Offiono Susan, expressed hope that the local government desk officers would take back what the have learned and implement the same in their communities, describing them as the CNC front Ambassadors being the ones that have contacts directly with the communities.

 Comments